-- 51. On 4 February 2021, Elaenia Pte.
-Ltd., a wholly-owned subsidiary of Keppel Land, acquired the remaining 25% of the charter capital of Riviera Point Limited Liability Company (RP) incorporated in Vietnam for a consideration of VND535 billion (approximately \$\$31.67 million), subject to post-completion adjustment.
-RP has completed the first two phases of the residential and commercial development known as Riveria Point (Project) on the plot of land of approximately 89,727 sqm located in District 7, Ho Chi Minh City, and is in the process of obtaining relevant approvals from the competent authorities for the remaining phases of the Project. - 52.
-On 30 April 2021, it was announced that Keppel Land, through its wholly-owned subsidiaries, Changzhou Fushi Real Estate Development Co., Ltd. (Changzhou Fushi) and Tianjin Fushi Real Estate Development Co., Ltd (Tianjin Fushi), entered into a cooperation framework agreement with Tianjin Pulida Real Estate Construction and Development Company Limited (Tianjin Pulida) and Qingdao Yuanjia Real Estate Company Limited (both subsidiaries of Sino-Ocean Group Holding Limited, which is listed on the Hong Kong Stock Exchange), to jointly develop 8 plots of land with a total size of about 28.7-hectare located in the eastern part of Tianjin in Tianjin Binhai New Area, China.
-Pursuant to the agreement, Tianjin Pulida agreed to pay Changzhou Fushi a total consideration of approximately RMB348 million (approximately S\$71.6 million) for a 51% equity stake in Tianjin Fushi, which owns the 8 plots of land, and extend loans to Tianjin Fushi of approximately RMB109.8 million (approximately S\$22.6 million) which will be used to repay existing loans from Changzhou Fushi and its affiliates.
-The transfer of the 51% equity stake is expected to take effect by December 2021, and upon completion, Changzhou Fushi and Tianjin Pulida will hold a 49% and 51% equity stake in Tianjin Fushi respectively.
+- 51. On 4 February 2021, Keppel Corporation announced that Keppel Land's wholly-owned subsidiary, Elaenia Pte.
+Ltd., acquired the remaining 25% of the charter capital of Riviera Point Limited Liability Company (RP) incorporated in Vietnam for a consideration of VND535 billion (approximately S\$31.67 million), subject to post-completion adjustment.
+RP has completed the first two phases of the residential and commercial development known as Riviera Point (Project) on the plot of land of approximately 89,727 sqm located in District 7, Ho Chi Minh City, and is in the process of obtaining relevant approvals from the competent authorities for the remaining phases of the Project. - 52.
+On 30 April 2021, Keppel Corporation announced that Keppel Land, through its wholly-owned subsidiaries, Changzhou Fushi Real Estate Development Co., Ltd. (Changzhou Fushi) and Tianjin Fushi Real Estate Development Co., Ltd (Tianjin Fushi), entered into a cooperation framework agreement with Tianjin Pulida Real Estate Construction and Development Company Limited (Tianjin Pulida) and Qingdao Yuanjia Real Estate Company Limited (both subsidiaries of Sino-Ocean Group Holding Limited, which is listed on the Hong Kong Stock Exchange), to jointly develop 8 plots of land with a total size of about 28.7-hectare located in the eastern part of Tianiin in Tianiin Binhai New Area, China.
+Pursuant to the agreement, Tianjin Pulida agreed to pay Changzhou Fushi a total consideration of approximately RMB348 million (approximately \$\$71.6 million) for a 51% equity stake in Tianjin Fushi, which owns the 8 plots of land, and extend loans to Tianiin Fushi of approximately RMB109.8 million (approximately \$\$22.6 million) which will be used to repay existing loans from Changzhou Fushi and its affiliates.
+The transfer of the 51% equity stake is expected to take effect by December 2021, and upon completion, Changzhou Fushi and Tianjin Pulida will hold a 49% and 51% equity stake in Tianjin Fushi respectively."